-The paper deals with an efficient solution for test automation of medical web application using discrete event simulations.
-We have pointed out that the DEVSimPy framework has brought a solution to the lack of homogeneous test automation environment.
-Furthermore, DEVSimPy simplifies the combination of test automation software as Sikuli and RobotFramework.
+Robot Framework.
 This combination allows: (1) to automatically generate test scripts based on DEVSimPy models stored in dynamic libraries; (2) to automatically execute the test scripts and visualize customizable logs using a simple click approach.
+Furthermore, using DEVSimpy several variants of original test can be experimented and combined using simulation.
 A real case application has been employed in order to validate the benefits to apply DEVSimPy simulation.
 The proposed approach has been adopted by EDL which is a major French company in charge of medical software development.
 We plan to exploit the DEVSimPy library for GUI testing in various application domains.
 We envision also to embed analysis of CLR objects using DEVSimPy in order to complete the test scripts according to a code oriented view.